DT1456/AH-RushHour-DJS/README.md

 #### **Using the solvers**:

-If you want to use the solver, you first need to type "python3 solver.py" in the same line after that you type the number of the game you want to solve (1, 2, 3, 4, 5, 6 or 7), then you type the name of the kind of solver that you want to use, after that you type the amount of times you want to solve the game and then at last there is the option to print the boardstring or the visual board while solving the game, if you want to print the boardstring you type "1" at the end of the line, if you don't you type "0" instead, when you want to see the visual board you type "2".
+If you want to use the solver, you first need to type "python3 solver.py", next you type the number of the game you want to solve (1, 2, 3, 4, 5, 6 or 7), then you type the name of the kind of solver that you want to use, after that you type the amount of times you want to solve the game and at last there is the option to print the boardstring or the visual board while solving the game.
+If you want to print the boardstring you type "1" at the end of the line, if you don't you type "0" instead and when you want to see the visual board you type "2".
 This would result in something like this:

 *When you **don't** want to print:*